-Datto’s Inverse Chain Technology is an efficient and resilient alternative to traditional incremental backup.
-It is designed to offer the fastest possible restore times while keeping capacity demands in check.
+Datto’s Inverse Chain Technology is an efficient and resilient alternative to traditional incremental backup that does away with the traditional backup chain.
+It is designed to offer the fastest possible restore times, increase reliability, and keep capacity demands in check.

 Incremental backup has operated on the same basic principle since tape was the preferred target.
 First, a full backup is created.
-Then, subsequent backups only copy data that has changed since that initial full.
-These incremental backups are quick and require little compute resources, because you aren’t copying a whole lot of data.
-But, when it comes to restores… it’s complicated.
+Subsequent backups copy only the data that has changed since that initial full.
+These incremental backups are fast and require minimal processing power, because you aren’t copying a whole lot of data.
+However, restores are another story.

 In order to recover data, the backup system must rebuild a full backup from a chain of incrementals.
-So, the rebuild process can be slow, but that’s only part of the problem.
+That rebuild process can be slow, but that’s only part of the problem.
 What’s worse is that the full backup and every subsequent incremental have a dependent relationship.
-So, if one incremental is corrupt, all of the recovery points that follow become unusable.
-And, there is no way to delete older incrementals; the only option is to consolidate them and start the madness all over again.
+So, if one incremental is corrupt, all of the recovery points that follow it are unusable.
+Additionally, is no way to delete older incrementals; the only option is to consolidate them and start over.

-Datto’s Inverse Chain Technology takes all of that and turns it on its side.
-Each time a snapshot-based incremental backup is taken, changes are replicated on the Datto device (and to Datto’s cloud) creating a perfectly mirrored copy of protected servers.
-Instead of chains of dependent incrementals, Inverse Chain Technology stores every previous recovery point in an independent, fully constructed state, so there is no rebuild process when reverting to a previous point in time.
+Datto’s Inverse Chain Technology provides an elegant solution to issues associated with traditional backup chains.
+Each time a snapshot-based incremental backup is taken, changes are replicated on the Datto device and to Datto’s cloud creating an up-to-date server “image” (i.e. a complete copy of the protected server, including data, OS, applications, settings, etc.) Instead of chains of dependent incrementals, Inverse Chain Technology stores every previous recovery point in an independent, fully constructed state, so there is no rebuild process when reverting to a previous point in time.